gpdowney/lightweightLSAT/pages/read/size.md

 ---
-title: Large, Medium, and Small Qs
+title: Big, Medium, And Small Questions
 cat: read
-permalink: size
+permalink: read/size
 ---

-The Qs in Reading Comprehension fall on a spectrum from Large to Small.
+The questions in the Reading section fall on a spectrum from big to small.

-How you approach a Q depends on its size.
+How you approach a question depends on its size.

-[Large Qs](#large-qs) are about the whole passage.
-On Large Qs, you should make a prediction.
-You should ground yourself in your understanding of the Passage's nuanced conflict.
-Your prediction should help you *eliminate* 4 confused Answers.
+[Big questions](#big) are about the whole text.
+On big questions, ground yourself in your understanding of the text before you look at the answers.
+This anchor prediction should help you *eliminate* the 4 confused answers.

-[Small Qs](#small-qs) are about details.
-On Small Qs, you should Go Back to the Passage to prove the correct Answer.
-You Go Back in order to select the 1 right Answer.
+[Small questions](#small) are about details.
+On small questions, quickly scan the answers and then go back to the text to *prove* the 1 correct answer.

-[Medium Qs](#medium-qs) are everything in between.
-On Medium Qs, you Predict *and* Go Back.

-Medium Qs are sometimes larger, more about the big picture.
-On larger Medium Qs, you should make 3-4 eliminations.

-Sometimes Medium Qs are smaller, more about a detail, in which case you might only be able to make 1-2 eliminations before Going Back to prove the Answer you like.
+[Medium questions](#medium) ask you to go beyond the text.
+Medium questions are sometimes bigger and sometimes smaller.
+Approach medium-big questions more like big questions, and medium-small questions more like small questions.

-## Large Qs
+## Big Questions

-These are about the entire passage.
+Big questions are about the entire text.

-> Which of the following most accurately expresses the main point of the passage?
+> Which of the following most accurately expresses the main point of the text?

 or

 > What is the purpose of the third paragraph?

-You should always have a prediction for these.
-Your prediction should allow you to confidently eliminate the 4 wrong Answers.
+You should always have a prediction for big questions.
+Your prediction should allow you to confidently eliminate the 4 wrong answers.

-If you don't have a strong prediction (or your prediction was wrong), then you didn't do a solid enough read.

-You may or may not like the correct Answer.
-If you like it, then you can afford to be more skeptical with the rest.
-If you don't like any Answer, choose the LEAST WRONG Answer.
+You may or may not like the correct answer.
+- If you like one answer, then you can be more skeptical with the rest, but you should still read them.
+- If you don't like any answer, you can't be picky, choose the **least bad** answer.

+{% capture summary %}
+Review Tip...
+{% endcapture %}

+{% capture details %}
+If your prediction wasn't useful on a Big question, then you either...
+1. Didn't understand the text's nuanced conflict; or
+1. Didn't approach the answers with enough skepticism/confidence.
+{% endcapture %}

+{% include details.html %}

-## Small Qs
+## Small Questions {#small}

-These are about specific details.
-The correct Answer will be a quote from the passage.
+Small questions are about specific details.
+The correct answer will be supported by a quote from the text.

-> According to the passage, which of the following is true of Wittgenstein's philosophy?
+> According to the text, which of the following is true of Wittgenstein's philosophy?

 or

-> The passage contains information sufficient to answer which of the following questions?
+> The text contains information sufficient to answer which of the following questions?

-Always Go Back to the Passage on Small Qs.

-Option: Before you Go Back, scan the Answers to know what to look for.
+On small questions, scan the answers first.
+Then go back to the text to find support for the answer you like.

-Once you confirm an Answer in the Passage, choose it and move on.
+Once you confirm an answer in the text, choose it and move on.

+{% capture summary %}
+Review Tip...
+{% endcapture %}

+{% capture details %}
-If you don't know *where* to Go Back, then your read was too high-level, you didn't use the WHY to understand the WHATs.
-You didn't integrate the details into the main point.
+If you didn't know *where* to go back, then your read of the text was too abstract or high-level.

-If you didn't need to Go Back, you might have been reading too much for detail (or you got lucky or you have a very good memory).
+If you didn't need to go back, you might have been reading the text too much for detail (or you got lucky, or you have a very good memory).
+{% endcapture %}

+{% include details.html %}

-## Medium Qs.
+## Medium Questions {#medium}

-Medium Qs are special because they often go beyond the Passage.
-Correct Answers may include new ideas, but they will always be grounded in the text.
+Medium questions take you beyond the text.
+Correct answers will include new ideas and words, but they will always be grounded in the text.

-Medium Qs can be difficult.
-You can make them easier by eliminating overly strong answers.
-Very strong answers are unlikely to be supported by the text.
+Medium questions tend to be the hardest questions in the section.
+You can make them easier by eliminating strong answers.
+Strong answers are unlikely to be supported by the text.

-*Practice Tips:*
+{% capture summary %}
+Practice Ideas...
+{% endcapture %}

+{% capture details %}
-- Deliberately look for strength in the Passage and every single Answer.
+1. Deliberately look for strength in the text and answers.
-- Only use strength to make eliminations (don't even read the Passage).
+1. *Only* use strength to make eliminations (maybe don't even read the text).

-### Medium Qs can be larger or smaller.
+{% endcapture %}

+{% include details.html %}

+### Medium-Big Questions

-Large-Medium Qs go to the author's core belief.
+Medium-big questions go to the author's core belief.

 > Which of the following would the author be least likely to agree with?